mu-semtech/mu-project/README.md

 This function will load the mail object from the triple store.
 There is still the chance that the ready predicate was sent for some other object, for a mail that does not have all required fields, or for an object that is not a mail but happens to use the same predicate.

 We will use this function to try to load a mail object for each URI.
-Because the query was build without OPTIONAL statements, we are certain that an the dictionary returned by the load_mail function will either have all keys or none.
+Because the query was built without OPTIONAL statements, we are certain that an the dictionary returned by the load_mail function will either have all keys or none.

-To send the mail I have copied the entire send_mail function from http://naelshiab.com/tutorial-send-email-python/ and modified it slightly to take into account the dictionary object that now describes the mail.
+To send the mail I have copied the entire `send_mail` function from http://naelshiab.com/tutorial-send-email-python/ and modified it slightly to take into account the dictionary object that now describes the mail.

 ```python
 # mail-service/mail_helpers.py